July 27-August 7, 2010

 April 28, 2008

-Once again, Lucy performs for the BMI workshop, this time presenting the song, The Only Way to Know by Robert Maggio (music) and Michael Hollinger (lyrics) from their new musical-in-progress, Touchstones.
+Once again, Lucy performs for the BMI Workshop, this time presenting the song, The Only Way to Know by Robert Maggio (music) and Michael Hollinger (lyrics) from their new musical-in-progress, Touchtones.

 February 26-March 16, 2008

 Lucy plays the role of Georgie Bukatinsky in The Full Monty at the Maltz Jupiter Theatre, Jupiter, Florida.
 This top-notch production stars Mimi Hines and includes Heather Adair, Mark Willis Borum, Tony Barton, Emily Crosby, Ashley Puckett Gonzales, Todd A. Horman, Tyson Jennette, Bruce Linser, Gavin Lodge, Philip Labes, Wayne LeGette, Adam Overett, Sharon Owens, Matthew Steffens, and Tonya Thompson.
-Direction by Alan Souza, Choreography by Ron De Jesus, and Musical Directon by Helen Gregory.
+Direction by Alan Souza, choreography by Ron De Jesus, and musical direction by Helen Gregory.

 January 30-February 1, 2008